KellerJordan/cifar10-airbench/README.md

 ## Motivation

-CIFAR-10 is among the most widely used datasets in machine learning, facilitating [thousands of research projects per year](https://paperswithcode.com/dataset/cifar-10).
+CIFAR-10 is one of the most widely used datasets in machine learning, facilitating [thousands of research projects per year](https://paperswithcode.com/dataset/cifar-10).
 It is typically used for research which aims to understand fundamental properties of deep learning, rather than push the large-scale state-of-the-art.
 This repo provides fast and stable training baselines for CIFAR-10 in order to help accelerate this research.
 The trainings are provided as easily runnable dependency-free PyTorch scripts, and can replace classic baselines like training ResNet-20 or ResNet-18.